For daily wit & wisdom, sign up for the Almanac newsletter.

-On March 12, Daylight Saving Time begins.
+On March 10, Daylight Saving Time begins.
 Time to spring forward!
-As this is a Sunday at 2 a.m., you may wish to ensure all clocks are set forward Saturday evening, March 11.
-The sunsets now occur a minute later every evening as we approach the vernal equinox on March 20.
+As this is a Sunday at 2 a.m., you may wish to ensure all clocks are set forward Saturday evening, March 9.
+The sunsets now occur a minute later every evening as we approach the vernal equinox on March 19.
 Learn more about Daylight Saving Time.

-March 21: New Moon
+March 10: New Moon

-On Tuesday, March 21, the Moon appears absent from the skies.
+On Sunday, March 10, the Moon appears absent from the skies.
 However, it’s simply hidden from our view for the night.
 This is a perfect night for stargazing.
 Did you know spring is galaxy time?
 More galaxies are visible from March to mid-May, early in the evening.
 Learn more about seeing galaxies.

 March is a great month to marvel at Sirius—the brightest star in our sky.
 Sirius is nicknamed “the Dog Star” because it’s the brightest star in the constellation Canis Major.
 Sirius is super easy to locate: Just face toward the south and look for Orion.
-The three bright stars that make up Orion’s belt point downward, toward Sirius.
+The three bright stars that make up Orion’s belt points downward toward Sirius.
 See my post on Sirius, The Brightest Star in the Sky Tonight.

 The Big Dipper

 On March evenings, it’s easy to find the Big Dipper.
-This is not a constellation but an “asterism” which is composed of the seven brightest stars in the constellation Ursa Major, the Greater Bear.
+This is not a constellation but an “asterism,” which is composed of the seven brightest stars in the constellation Ursa Major, the Greater Bear.
 The shape of the Big Dipper never varies, but its orientation changes constantly.
 See our free stargazing map to navigate the Big Dipper.